openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ## Subject Members {#subject-members}

 A Subject Member of an SSF event describes a subject of the event.
-A top-level claim named `sub_id` MUST be used to describe the primary subject of the event.
+A top-level claimnamed `sub_id` MUST be used to describe the primary subject of the event.

 ### Existing CAEP and RISC Events

 Event types already defined in the CAEP ({{CAEP}}) and RISC ({{RISC}}) specifications MAY use a `subject` field within the `events` claim of the SSF event to describe the primary Subject Principal of the event.
 SSF Transmitters MUST include the top-level `sub_id` claim even for these existing event types.

 ### New Event Types

 New event types MUST use the top-level `sub_id` claim and MUST NOT use the `subject` field in the `events` claim to describe the primary Subject Principal.

 ### Additional Subject Members

 Specific event types MAY define additional Subject Members if required to describe additional subjects of that event type (e.g. a Transferee).
 These additional subject fields MAY have any field name.

 ### Subject Member Values

 Each Subject Member MUST refer to exactly one Subject Principal.
 The value of a Subject Member MAY be a "simple subject" or a "complex subject".

 ## Simple Subject Members {#simple-subjects}

 A Simple Subject Member has a claim name and a value that is a "Subject Identifier" as defined in the Subject Identifiers for Security Event Tokens
 {{RFC9493}}.
 Below is a non-normative example of a Simple Subject Member in an SSF event.

 ~~~ json
 "sub_id": {